Home

 Clinically, there’s no clear link between a pulled calf, calf strain or a torn calf and the grades of muscle injury.

-Common causes of calf strain include:
+Common causes of calf strains include:

-• Weak calf, lower back and core muscles
+• Weak calf, lower back, and core muscles

 • Insufficient warm-ups